 The purple leaf indicates an activity in the student's Spelling Journal.

-Day 3: Words in Context
+Part 3: Words in Context

 - Practice: Students review the phonograms through dictation, review spelling rules, and practice spelling their new words with an activity or game.

 Grammar: Students learn and explore parts of speech and their roles in sentences.
 They then practice these concepts with the spelling words they are learning.
-Differentiated practice sections for spelling lists A, B, and C allow each student to work at an appropriate level of difficulty and gain additional practice their spelling words.
+Differentiated practice sections for spelling lists A, B, and C allow each student to work at an appropriate level of difficulty and gain additional practice with their spelling words.

 Dictation: Students practice their spelling words in the context of phrases, and later of sentences.
 This focused practice activity supports students in the transition to spelling correctly in free writing.
 Three levels of dictation match the spelling words students are learning.

-Day 4: Words in Action
+Part 4: Words in Action